Lamden/docs/docs/what_is_the_smart_contract.md

 **1. Why is there a cost?**

-To calculate work, the code is ran through an optimized tracer.
+To calculate work, the code is run through an optimized tracer.
 Each Python VM opcode has a specific cost.
 Each step of the code deducts from the number of stamps attached to the transaction.

 **2. Who pays the cost?**

 If all of the stamps are deducted before the transaction is done, the transaction reverts states and fails.
-If there are left over stamps from the transaction execution, they are returned to the sender.
+If there are leftover stamps from the transaction execution, they are returned to the sender.

 **3. How can it be calculated**

-The calculation of the stamps can be done taking into account next data about cost per byte.
+The calculation of the stamps can be done, taking into account the next data about the cost per byte.

-- Cost to read one byte from state: 3 stamps
+- Cost to read one byte from the state: 3 stamps
 - Cost to write one byte to state: 25 stamps

 ## Opcode Cost Chart

 Details on Python Opcodes from the `dis` module documentation [here](https://docs.python.org/3/library/dis.html).
 CPython Opcode definitions [here](https://github.com/python/cpython/blob/master/Include/opcode.h).

-Some opcodes that are never encountered due to the linter failing the contract on submission have been left out of this table.
-Inversely, not all opcodes in this list may ever be encountered in valid Contracting code.
+Some opcodes that are never encountered due to the linter failing the contract on the submission have been left out of this table.
+Inversely, not all opcodes in this list may ever be encountered invalid Contracting code.

 | Op Code                      | Num | Cost | Muliplier | Actual Cost |
 |------------------------------|-----|:------:|:-----------:|:-------------:|